ozra/onyx-lang/README.md

 - `cd` in to it and `make bootstrap` - to automatically download, install Crystal and compile and install Onyx.
 They're both installed into `/opt/crystal/` to keep it separated from your package-managed `/usr/local/`.
 A link to the binaries are made in `/usr/local/bin/`.
     + You need `git` and `wget` (`curl` can't handle GitHub redirections) on your system.
-    + Sorry, the script is linux 64bit only atm.
-Anyone handy with Mac OS is welcome to shape it up.
+    + The script is unfortunately Linux 64 bit only atm.
+Anyone handy with Mac OS etc. is welcome to shape it up.

 ## Documentation ##